How to arrange a trip to Fès

 - WHERE TO SLEEP IN FES

 The labyrinthic Medina, known as Fes El Bali, and its surroundings are absolutely the best choices since they offer a wide range of affordable accommodations and allows you to visit all the main attractions of Fes with a pleasant walk.
-This neighbourhood also features cheap restaurants where to taste the delicious local food, hammam for relaxation and some bars where to spend the night sipping a mint tea and smoking shisha.
+This neighbourhood also features cheap restaurants where to taste the delicious local food, several hammams for relaxation and some bars to spend the night sipping a mint tea and smoking shisha.
 The only thing you have to remember is that cars are not permitted in the Medina; therefore, the taxi drops you off near the main gates.
 A good area of the Medina is around the imperial gate Bab Bou Jeloud.
 Here, you’ll always find taxis to move around the city, ATMs, restaurants, and the 2 main roads of the Medina.
-The Riad is a typical traditional house with beautiful inner garden often embellished with a fountain, carpets, and plats; the Dar is typically a smaller house that usually has no internal garden or the multi-story like a riad.
+The Riad is a typical traditional house with a beautiful inner garden often embellished with a fountain, carpets, and plats; the Dar is typically a smaller house that usually has no internal garden or a multi-story like a riad.

 Here some nice accommodations in the Medina: